griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 **Be intentional**

+* Lots of employees choose to work in the same location.
+Provide a quality working environment and not Desk Farms

 * If one team member is remote, all the team is effectively remote in attitude

 * Video technologies allow everyone to show up to meetings equally so they can make decisions too